bio-phys/capriqorn/doc/html/_sources/manual.rst.txt

 ====================
 **Example: Hen egg-white lysozyme**

-We provide example input and output files at http://ftp.biophys.mpg.de/tbhummer/Capriqorn.
+We provide example input files and plots of the results at http://ftp.biophys.mpg.de/tbhummer/Capriqorn.
 We suggest to use it to get started.
 You can pick the parameter files for the geometry of your choice and adapt them accordingly to your problem at hand.
+Additionally, you can use `capriq example` to generate commented parameter files.

 #. **Prerequisites**